Bismillah al Rahman al Rahim.

 Salaam alaikum!

 So about me… Pisces born in 1983 in Chicago, IL USA – yes I am an “old soul”.
-Reverted in 2007 in San Diego, CA USA.
-I have an unhealthy fascination with flannel, warm socks, tea, arts and crafts not to mention history and current events.
+Reverted in August 2007 in San Diego, CA USA.

 If I push your boundaries and make you thinking critically about this world or something else- that’s the point.